What You Should Consider When Buying Basketball Shoes

 The following are brief discussions of each of the five basketball positions.
 We dwell more significantly on the roles’ main objectives and the types of footwork that the athletes who assume such roles should master.

 - Point Guard.
 The point guard is said to be the leader of the team.
 They are responsible for the execution of the agreed gameplay.
 Their main goal is to strategically bring the ball to their side of the court.
 For this, they need to be agile and light to move past bigger defenders.
 They must be able to make quick cuts, twists, and abrupt changes in direction.
 Once on the favorable side, they are also expected to pass the ball to teammates who are in better positions to shoot, resulting in effective assists.
-Stephen Curry, Chris Paul, and Allen Iverson are among the NBA’s finest point guards.
+Warrior Stephen Curry, Houston Rockets' Chris Paul, and former NBA-player Allen Iverson are among the NBA’s finest point guards.

 - Shooting Guard.
 Together with the point guard, the shooting guard is tasked to bring the ball to their side of the court.
 They need the same agility and footwork mastery that the point guards must have.
 What sets them apart from the point guards is their added responsibility of shooting the ball from a distance.
 For this, they require such lightness that allows them to throw themselves high for their killer jump shots.
 Kobe Bryant, James Harden, and the great Michael Jordan are shooting guards.

 - Center.
 Usually the biggest player in the team, the center primarily spends most of their team in the low posts, clearing the way for other members of the team.
 Since they are expected to go head to head with the bigger players from the opposing teams, they must be able to stand their ground even with pressure.
 They are also expected to do some jumpshots and both offensive and defensive rebounds.
 Quite obviously, jumping is a necessary skill.
-Dwight Howard and Shaquille O’Neal are formidable centers.
+Peak's big man Dwight Howard and Shaquille O’Neal are formidable centers.

 - Power Forward.
 The power forward is said to be the member that most closely resembles the physical dominance and playing style of the center, only that they are required to be a bit faster.
 Also expected to be in the low posts, this player does a lot of rebounding and defending.
 They also do jump shots.
 Tim Duncan and Dirk Nowitzki are highly skilled power forwards.